-- any distributive share of additions received from partnerships, S corporations, trusts, and estates as reported on Schedules K-1-P and K-1-T. - any Lloyds plan of operations loss if reported on your behalf on Form IL-1065, Partnership Replacement Tax Return, and included in your adjusted gross income. - any nonbusiness amount you reported on Form IL-4562, Special Depreciation, that resulted from Illinois property. - any business amounts you reported on Form IL-4562 and the addition for Student-Assistance Contribution Credit claimed on Schedule 1299-C, Income Tax Subtractions and Credits.
+- any distributive share of additions received from partnerships, S corporations, trusts, and estates as reported on Schedules K-1-P and K-1-T. - any Lloyd's plan of operation loss if reported on your behalf on Form IL-1065, Partnership Replacement Tax Return, and included in your adjusted gross income. - any nonbusiness amount you reported on Form IL-4562, Special Depreciation, that resulted from Illinois property. - any business amounts you reported on Form IL-4562 and the addition for Student-Assistance Contribution Credit claimed on Schedule 1299-C, Income Tax Subtractions and Credits.
 If the amount was incurred in a business conducted - entirely in Illinois, include the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of these amounts, and include the amount from Line 3 of the worksheet. - business expense recapture if you reported income from an asset or activity as business income in prior years and reported any income from that asset or activity as nonbusiness income on your Schedule NR for this year.
 Enter the amount of business expense recapture included in Column A multiplied by the greater of - the decimal on Line 1 of the IAF Worksheet on Page 10, or - the decimal on Line 1 of the IAF Worksheet for this year plus the IAF decimals for your two most recent years, divided by 3.
-If you filed Schedule NR for only one prior year, add the IAF decimal from that year's Schedule NR and the IAF decimal from this year's Schedule NR, and divide by 2. - recapture of deductions for contributions to Illinois college savings plans transferred to an out-of-state plan.
+If you filed Schedule NR for only one prior year, add the IAF decimal from that year's Schedule NR and the IAF decimal from this year's Schedule NR, and divide by 2. - recapture of deductions for contributions to Illinois college savings plans transferred to an out-of-state plan. - recapture of deductions for contributions to college savings plans withdrawn for nonqualified expenses or refunded. - income attributable to domestic production activities under IRC Section 199 you reported on Schedule M.